BrokeStudio/rainbow-chat/cc65/README.md

 **NOTE:**
 You can modify http server port in the **_index.js_** file.
-Look for HTTP_PORT (8000 by default) and change its value (don't forget to restart the server).
+Look for HTTP_PORT (8000 by default) and change their values (don't forget to restart the server).

 ## WEB CLIENT

-Now that the server is up and running, you can open your browser and visit http://127.0.0.1:8000 or http://localhost:8000.
+Now that the server is up, you can open your browser and visit http://127.0.0.1:8000 or http://localhost:8000.
 This will allow you to check if everything works correctly and to communicate with the NES later.

-UI is straightforward, enter a user name and click on **Connect**.
+UI is pretty straightforward, enter a user name and click on **Connect**.

 Then at the bottom, in the message field, enter a message and press **ENTER** or click on **Send** to send the message.